joergschwarzwaelder/hhc2022/Objective-4/README.md

 **Location: Tolkien Ring / Suricata Regatta Terminal**
 **Hints from Dusty Giftwrap**

-This objective is about getting familiar with the [Suricata](https://suricata.io/) open spource network analysis and threat detection software.
+This objective is about getting familiar with the [Suricata](https://suricata.io/) open source network analysis and threat detection software.

 1. Create a Suricata rule to catch DNS lookups for adv.epostoday.uk